wannier-developers/wannier90/docs/docs/user_guide/wannier90/files.md

 ### Nearest-neighbour k-points

-This part of the output files provides information on the
+This part of the output file provides information on the
 $\mathrm{b}$-vectors and weights chosen to satisfy the condition of Eq.
 [B1](parameters.md#mjx-eqn:eq:B1).